yuriemuramatsu/cs124-lab1/design/design.md

 [//]: # (>>>>>>> 2313ce5d6f6d0d1b063e67c572bb022301b3bb2d)
 ### User testing
+We tested with one potential user who gave us critical insights.
+She commented on whether having a "Done" button is necessary and that "Add a todo" can be shortened as "Add" and "Delete Completed" can be shorted as "Delete."
+Since this is an early stage in development, we are still keeping the design as it is, but we will definitely take them into consideration.
+She also mentioned that "Add a todo" and "Delete Completed" buttons should be at the bottom; we agree with this and are likely to implement this change as we move onto making this more dynamic.

 ### Challenges we faced
 We had a bit of trouble in the beginning with getting used to pulling before doing any work and pushing after completing some tasks.
+We also found it difficult to make these design choices when they are so static; we are excited to move onto making these pages and buttons dynamic!

 ### Parts of the design we're most proud of
+We feel proud of our color and font choices.
+The font is light-hearted and encouraging of completing tasks; the maroon color is clearly indicative of deleting, but the color is not too alarming or aggressive.
+The green colors are fitting for "Done" and "Add a todo," but easy to distinguish as they have different shades.